jina-ai/jina/docs/fundamentals/gateway/index.md

 # Gateway

-Every `Flow` provides an API Gateway to receive requests over the network.
+Every {class}`~jina.Flow` provides an API Gateway to receive requests over the network.
 Supported protocols are gRPC, HTTP and WebSocket with TLS.

-There are two ways of defining a gateway, either directly from the Python API or using yaml files.
-For each section we will show you both possibles way of configuring your gateway.
+There are two ways of defining a Gateway, either directly from the Python API or using yaml files.
+For each section we will show you both possibles way of configuring your Gateway.

 ```{admonition} Jina Client
 :class: caution